Cindy and Barrett with RV in Montrose

 I recommend using an RV-specific planner instead of an app such as Google Maps because, unlike a typical maps app, one like this will keep your height, length, and weight restrictions in mind.

-The application then creates the optimal path for you and your rig.
-Once a path is created, you can look at RV parks, campgrounds, and points of interest along the route in the app and make a list of all your favorites.
+You’ll enter your RV specifications, driving preferences, and fuel economy information when using the app.
+It then creates the optimal path for you and your rig.
+Once a path is created, you can look at RV parks, campgrounds, and points of interest along the route in the app and create a list of all your favorites.

-If you’re working from the road (or just enjoy watching Netflix in the evenings), you’ll want to make sure to also check out what the cell signal looks like at each park you’re considering on Campground Reviews and Campendium.
+If you work from home (or just enjoy watching Netflix in the evenings), you’ll want to check out the cell signal at each park you’re considering on Campground Reviews and Campendium.

-If we’re feeling up for an adventure, or if we need to save some money, I use Ultimate CG to see if there are any boondocking options nearby.
+If we’re feeling up for an adventure or if we need to save some money, I use Ultimate CG to find boondocking options nearby.

-Then, to make sure I didn’t miss anything, I do a quick search on Google, Thousand Trails, Good Sam, The DyrtHipcampAllStaysand RV Parky for possible spots as well.
+Then, to ensure I didn’t miss anything, I do a quick search on Google, Thousand Trails, Good Sam, The DyrtHipcampAllStaysand RV Parky for possible spots as well.

-The best piece of advice I can give anyone trying to book an RV stay is to be flexible and open to changing your plans.
-If you can do that, you’re sure to find an RV park, campground, or boondocking spot that will work out just fine.
+The best advice I can give anyone trying to book an RV stay is to be flexible and open to changing their plans.
+If you can do that, you’ll be sure to find an RV park, campground, or boondocking spot that works just fine.

 Check out these articles for more advice on how to pick the best RV park or campground: